 - Named "Southern California Super Lawyer" in Real Estate and Land Use/Zoning by Thomson Reuters (2006, 2015-2019)

 - Named among "California's Top Development, Land Use and Municipal Infrastructure Attorneys" by the Daily Journal (2014)

 - Highest "AV Preeminent (5 out of 5)" Professional Rating, Martindale-Hubbell Law Directory

 - Member, American Bar Association

-- Land Use Leadership Committee Member, Urban Land Institute, Los Angeles Chapter
+- Advisory Board Member, Urban Land Institute, Los Angeles Chapter

-- Member, Board of Directors, Los Angeles River Revitalization Corporation; co-Chair Real Estate and Projects Committee
+- Past Member, Board of Directors, RIVER LA (Los Angeles River Revitalization Corporation); co-Chair Real Estate and Projects Committee

-- Member, Board of Directors, Pershing Square Renew
+- Past Member and President, Board of Directors, Pershing Square Renew